goharbor/harbor/README.md

 **WeChat Group:** Add WeChat id *connect1688* to join WeChat discussion group.

 ### Contribution
 We welcome contributions from the community.
 If you wish to contribute code and you have not signed our contributor license agreement (CLA), our bot will update the issue when you open a pull request.
 For any questions about the CLA process, please refer to our [FAQ](https://cla.vmware.com/faq).
-Contact us for any qustions: harbor@ vmware.com .
+Contact us for any questions: harbor @vmware.com .

 ### License
 Harbor is available under the [Apache 2 license](LICENSE).